samanbey/leaflet-mapwithlabels/README.md

 Extends L.Map with automatic labeling.
 Labels layers if the `label` option is present.

+Labels are only placed if there is no overlap.

 # Usage
 - include JavaScript and CSS file:
 ```HTML